-Elizabeth H. Pressman, Co-President
+Elizabeth H. Pressman, Immediate Past Co-President

-Craig Schneider, Co-President
+Dr. Craig Schneider, Immediate Past Co-President

 Dr. B. David Stollar, Secretary

 David, a native Canadian and graduate of the University of Saskatchewan College of Medicine, served on the Tufts University School of Medicine faculty for 41 years, including 15 as Chair of the Department of Biochemistry and two as Interim Dean of the Sackler School of Graduate Biomedical Sciences.
 He, his wife Carol and their three children joined Temple Reyim in Newton in 1964.
-Active especially in its adult learning programs, he was congregation president in 2005-2007 and continues to serve on its Board.
+Active especially in its adult learning programs, he was congregation president 2005-2007 and continues to serve on its Board.
 He is a singer with Koleinu.
 He and Carol, a clinical nutritionist who, in retirement, earned a Masters degree from Hebrew College, participated in the second Unity Mission to Israel in 2012.

 Dr. Fred Cohen